-Follow the steps below to create a new application in Blackbaud.
+Follow the steps below to create a new application in SmartSimple.
 If you have any difficulties accessing the site, contact grantquestions@diabetes.org for assistance.

-- 1. Access the ADA website and navigate to Current Funding Opportunities Section - 2.
-Click on the Pathway funding opportunities and expand the Initiator Award Category - 3.
-Click the Create a New Application link at the bottom of the section. - 4.
-Create a new user account, or log in using an existing account. - 5.
-Complete the eligibility quiz to confirm your eligibility status be sure to respond candidly for accurate results.
-Submitted applications that do not meet the eligibility criteria will be administratively disapproved. - 6.
-After successful completion of the quiz, the application process will begin. - 7.
-After saving your work by clicking the "Save & Finish Later" button located within each section, you can log out and complete your application at a later time. - 8.
-To resume an in-progress application, log in to your Blackbaud user account.
+- 1. To apply for an ADA funding opportunity, you need to have an account in SmartSimple, ADA's new grant management system. - 2.
+If you have previously applied to or worked with ADA, you are likely already in our system.
+Please enter your email address and click 'Forgot Password' to proceed. - 3.
+If you have never applied for a grant, received an award, or reviewed proposals for ADA, click the 'Register Here' button to start and complete the required fields to create your account. - Complete the eligibility quiz to confirm your eligibility status.
+Be sure to respond candidly for accurate results.
+Submitted applications that do not meet the eligibility criteria will be administratively disapproved. - 5.
+After successful completion of the quiz, the application process will begin. - 6.
+Save your work by clicking the 'Save Draft' button located towards the bottom of each application tab.
+You can log out and complete your application at a later time. - 7.
+To resume an in-progress application, please log-in to your SmartSimple user account using this link: https://diabetes.us-2.smartsimple.com/s Login.jsp

-Required details for each section of the online form are outlined below.
+Required details for each section of the online application form are outlined below: